QEF/q-e/README_GPU.md

 Installation
 ============

-This version is tested against PGI (now nvfortran) compilers v. >= 17.4.
+This version requires the nvfortran (previously PGI) compiler from the freely available NVidia HPC SDK.
+You are adviced to use a recent version of NVidia software.
+Any version later than 17.4 should work, but many glitches are know to exist in older versions.
-The configure script checks for the presence of a PGI compiler and of a few cuda libraries.For this reason path pointing to cudatoolkit must be present in `LD_LIBRARY_PATH`.
+The configure script checks for the presence of the nvfortran compiler and of a few cuda libraries.For this reason the path pointing to cudatoolkit must be present in `LD_LIBRARY_PATH`.

 A template for the configure command is:

 ```
-./configure --with-cuda=XX --with-cuda-runtime=YY --with-cuda-cc=ZZ --enable-openmp [ --with-scalapack=no ]
+./configure --with-cuda=XX --with-cuda-runtime=YY --with-cuda-cc=ZZ --enable-openmp [--enable-openacc] [ --with-scalapack=no ]
 ```

 where `XX` is the location of the CUDA Toolkit (in HPC environments is